 As mentioned in the section above, try to make the kahoot titles as descriptive as possible and avoid references that might not be universally known to a global audience, for example, chapter names of a textbook:

-Adding collections to your profile can help you better organize your kahoots.
-If you have many kahoots (say, 10 or more) and they cover a broad range of topics, a good practice to make them easier to navigate on your page is by sorting them into different collections.
-These collections will separate your kahoots into categories on your profile page.
+Adding courses to your profile can help you better organize your kahoots.
+If you have many kahoots (say, 10 or more) and they cover a broad range of topics, a good practice to make them easier to navigate on your page is by sorting them into different courses, or collections of kahoots on similar topics.
+These courses will separate your kahoots into categories on your profile page.

-If you have not created a collection, Kahoot! will automatically group your public kahoots together and create a generic title.
-Please create your own collections to make your page easier to navigate!
-Do not fear, if you do not have collections yet, follow the steps in the next section.
+If you have not created a course, Kahoot! will automatically group your public kahoots together and create a generic title.
+Please create your own courses to make your page easier to navigate!
+Do not fear, if you do not have courses yet, follow the steps in the next section.

-Creating collections is easy!
-You can organize your collections in a variety of ways, such as by grade, by language, by topic, or by use case (introduction, review, assessment, etc).
+Creating courss is easy!
+You can organize your kahoots and resources into courses in a variety of ways, such as by grade, by language, by topic, or by use case (introduction, review, assessment, etc).

 - Log in to your Kahoot! account

 - Select Library at the top of the page

 - Select Create course